 What we don’t: No included travel bag.

 Budget paddle boards can run you as little as $200, but most are plagued with thin, single-layer construction that can result in durability and rigidity issues over time.
 While this can be serviceable for new paddlers who haven’t experienced the joy of a rigid, skookum board, we don’t recommend it for heavy use.
 If you’re looking to pinch pennies but don’t want to compromise on quality, the Tower All Around is a great place to start.
 With fusion construction that’s twice as thick as a single-layer board, the All Around offers similar durability and rigidity to most premium models here, including those from iRocker, Red Paddle Co., Isle, and more.
-For just $400, that’s worth talkin’ about.
+For just $399 (the board on its own will run you $349), that’s certainly worth talkin’ about.

-The Tower All Around is one of the least compromised budget boards on the market, but it is a little pricier than the competition (especially compared to the $230 Roc Explorer below).
-And while it does come with all the necessary trimmings for the water—including a detachable fin, three-piece paddle, and hand pump—Tower noticeably omitted a travel backpack, which we’ve certainly missed when schlepping the board from our shed to the put-in (you can purchase one separately for $59).
+The Tower All Around is one of the least compromised budget boards on the market, but it is a little pricier than the competition (especially compared to the Roc Explorer below, which is sometimes available for less than $200 on Amazon).
+And while it does come with all the necessary trimmings for the water—including a detachable fin, three-piece paddle, and hand pump—Tower noticeably omitted a travel backpack, which we’ve certainly missed when schlepping the board from our shed to the put-in (you can purchase one separately for $59 on sale).
 But this is a relatively small gripe in the grand scheme of things, and worth it to us for the All Around’s quality of construction and reliability.

 See the Tower All Around S-Class